openweathermap/deker/README.md

 ### Install

-To install Deker run:
+To install DEKER™ run:

    ```bash
    pip install deker
    ```
-Please refer to documentation for advanced topics such as running on Apple silicone or using Xarray with Deker API.
+Please refer to documentation for advanced topics such as running on Apple silicone or using Xarray with DEKER™ API.

 ### First Steps

-Now you can write simple script to jump into Deker development:
+Now you can write simple script to jump into DEKER™ development:

 ```python
 from deker import Client, ArraySchema, DimensionSchema, TimeDimensionSchema